Washington, D.C., Public Administration Schools

 Doctoral-level programs in public administration, as well as in other subjects, often focus on research and academia.
 To get more in-depth information about this type of degree, take a look at the following coursework details for two universities.
 Be sure to also take a moment to review the table of stats to learn more about each school.
 Also included are some details on other relevant program options in the area.

-- Located roughly five miles from central Washington D.C., American University also has a doctorate degree program in public administration.
+- Located roughly five miles from central Washington, D.C., American University also has a doctorate program in public administration.
 This degree program prepares students for careers in public policy research and teaching.